Engineering Technologies Canada Ltd.

 Over a period of 20 years or more several previous attempts by Victoria Council to implement a central sewer system had been unsuccessful.
 Residents were concerned about costs and there was some opposition to the installation of a new direct discharge pipe to the harbour.
 Victoria Council undertook this project with the following objectives in mind:

+To rectify the sanitation problems in the core area of Victoria due to malfunctioning septic systems.
+To provide effective and sustainable wastwater management for the homes and businesses which were serviced by holding tanks.
+To eliminate the existing direct discharge to the harbour from the sewage system servicing the wharf.
+To protect Victoria’s central water supply wells from possible contamination by nearby septic systems.
+To reduce water consumption and to reduce the overall demand on the Village’s central supply wells.
+To allow the Community to grow and expand as all new home construction, and planned business expansions in the core area had been put on hold indefinitely due to the lack of adequate sanitation.
+To allow for a more equitable “user-pay” system for water and sewer rates.
 We believe that Kelly Galloway and her team have researched, designed and implemented a cost effective system that met the above objectives in a way that conventional approaches could not.
 The road to reach this successful conclusion was not simple, nor did it happen quickly.
 From the initial feasibility study beginning in 2002, through to the completion of the infrastructure project in 2008, ETC carefully researched the options as they investigated the many anticipated technical challenges and several unanticipated hurdles that came up.

 Rather then proposing traditional centralized approaches simply because it would be the path of least resistance, Kelly and her team were willing to address the existing problems by seeking and adapting alternative and innovative solutions which were proven in other communities.
 To maximize success in the “technology transfer” and to protect the interests of Victoria and its residents, Kelly retained several outside experts as advisory consultants.